 You can see from this picture, I was not getting much activity at all.
 Until…

-Well, after watching my Pinterest analytics for awhile, it is clear that I needed to more to get ahead or just quit and give up on Pinterest.
+Well, after watching my Pinterest analytics for a while, it is clear that I needed to move to get ahead or just quit and give up on Pinterest.